tchen00/MKS21X-FinalProject/README.md

 	- Finished instructions in Driver
 ### DAY 11 - Jan 13, 2019
 - **Grace** :octocat:
+	- made final edits to all the classes and such
+	- dealt with merge issues
+	- entered in documentation
+	- deleted any methods that were not useful
-	-
+	- practiced for demo
 - **Tammy** :sob:
 	- did a lot of debugging of the Driver
 	- combined all the classes and put them to use under one main
-	- made the life.csv presentable for demoes
+	- made the life.csv presentable for demos

+FUTURE TO-DO LIST:
+	- clear csv file if user asks
+	- delete events
+	- move Driver stuff to OurCalendar
+	- work on consistency and more user-friendly stuff